Home / GraphQL API

 { __type(name: "Node") { possibleTypes { name description } } }

-When querying listed data, it is oftentimes useful to limit the number of records returned in a response.
+When querying listed data, limiting the number of records returned in a response is helpful.
 Doing so allows for faster response times from the server and smaller payloads on the client.
-The Highnote API automatically paginates data following the Relay Cursor Connections Specification.
-In this pagination specification, the edges

-field is used to obtain list of items where each item has a cursor
+field is used to obtain a list of items.
+Each item has a cursor specifying its position in the list and a node

 , name